APPLICATION GUIDELINES & EVALUATION CRITERIA

 - Achieves positive health and financial outcomes.

 Our priorities when evaluating applications for award are described on each tab: Comprehensive Asthma Management, Getting Results—Evaluation, and Sustainability.
 Your responses across the three application areas will be assessed against the described criteria, which are designed to identify national leaders.
-Be sure to highlight features that are innovative and distinguish your community’s approach.
+Be sure to highlight features that are innovative and distinguish your program's approach.
 You may receive up to 5 bonus points for distinguishing features.